June-Skeeter/Module6_GEOS270/docs/Application_Part1.md

 # Geocoding and Webmapping Walkthrough

 I'm going to give you a quick walk through of the geocoding notebook.
 Your "Lab" is to run the notebook on your own, change a few things, and submit a couple screenshots.

+### WA1

+What are some applications you can think of for web maps?